kuutamolabs/kld/README.md

 - `promtail`      - an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud
 - `bitcoind`      - a bitcoin client
 - `electrs`       - a bitcoin database indexer
-- `nixos-upgrade` - a customized updater service that will monitor the deployment repository and apply any required upgrades
+- `kuutamo-upgrade` - a customized updater service that will monitor the deployment repository and apply any required upgrades

 ## Nix quickstart